ktsu2i/pattern-recognition/README.md

 # Pattern recognition
 This is a final project for CIS 3203: Introduction to Artificial Intelligence.
+We created a netural network for pattern recognition of Hiragana characters using backpropagation algorithms with numpy (and without numpy but we used much smaller sample input data).

 ## Members
 - Kaito Tsutsui